 Islam Prophet Muhammad Biography

-Muhammad was born in 570 CE in Mecca, the son of Abdullah ibn Abd al-Muttalib and Amina bint Wahb.
-When he was 40, Muhammad reported being visited by Gabriel in a mountain cave named Hira and receiving his first revelation from God.
+Muhammad was born at 570 of Common Era in Mecca, to Abdullah ibn Abd al-Muttalib and Amina bint Wahb.
+At the age of 40, according to the Islamic tradition, Muhammad said he was visited by Gabriel in a mountain cave called Hira and received his first revelation from God.

-The revelations that Muhammad reported receiving until his death form the verses of the Quran, on which the religion is based.
+The messages which Muhammad claimed to have received until his death, make up the chapters of the Quran, on which the religion is founded.

 Quran

-The Quran is the central religious text of Islam, and is mainly addressed to a single "Messenger of God".
-It provides minimal assistance for Muhammad's chronological biography, and the Birmingham manuscript has been radiocarbon dated to Muhammad's lifetime.
+Quran is the holy scripture of Islam and generally directed to a single “Messenger of Allah”.
+It proves very little use in adding to Muhammad’s chronological biography and the Birmingham manuscript has been carbon dated to Muhammad’s time.

 Early biographies